SteeltoeOSS/Documentation/api/v4/management/health.md

 ### Kubernetes Health Groups

 Applications deployed on Kubernetes can provide information about their internal state with [Container Probes](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes).
 Depending on your [Kubernetes configuration](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/), the kubelet will call those probes and react to the result.

 Steeltoe provides an [`ApplicationAvailability`](https://github.com/SteeltoeOSS/Steeltoe/blob/main/src/Management/src/Endpoint/Actuators/Health/Availability/ApplicationAvailability.cs) class for managing various types of application state.
 Out of the box, support is provided for Liveness and Readiness, where each is exposed in a corresponding `IHealthContributor` and health group.
+While these health contributors are included, they are disabled by default and must be enabled in configuration (as demonstrated in the example below).

 To change the health contributors that are included in either of the two built-in groups, use the same style of configuration described above.
 Please note that this will _replace_ these groupings, so if you would like to _add_ an `IHealthContributor` you will need to include the original entry.
 These entries demonstrate enabling the probes, their groups and including disk space in both groups:

 ```json
 {